 In a 2-1 vote the Polk County Commissioners sided with us — 1000 Friends of Oregon and Friends of Polk County — and the county hearings official.
 The decision will protect agricultural land from fragmentation into small-acre residential development.

 Our victory underscores the importance of local participation in land use planning, and the persistence required of farmers, ranchers, foresters, and their allies to ensure the long-term success of agriculture.
-The final, written decision can be appealed to the Land Use Board of Appeals, but our legal team will continue to monitor the situation.
+The county's decision was unsuccessfully appealed to the Land Use Board of Appeals by the applicant.

 “From 2001 to 2016, 11 million acres of agricultural land [in the U.S.] were paved over, fragmented, or converted to uses that jeopardize agriculture, curtailing sustainable food production, economic opportunities, and the environmental benefits afforded by well-managed farmland and ranchland.”